 Delirium is not a disease, but rather a group of symptoms.
 The key features include:

-- There are abnormal changes in the person's level of consciousness and thinking.
+●There are abnormal changes in the person's level of consciousness and thinking.
 The person may be sleepy, or may appear to be withdrawn and depressed (hypoactive delirium) or agitated (hyperactive delirium), or alternate between these states.
 The changes may be subtle initially.

-- The person often has difficulty maintaining focus.
+●The person often has difficulty maintaining focus.
 He/she may change the subject frequently in a conversation, have difficulty retaining new information, mention strange ideas, be disoriented (in place or in time).
 Some patients have visual hallucinations.

 These changes develop over a short period of time (hours to days) and tend to become intermittently worse, especially in the afternoon and evening.
 This sudden change helps to differentiate delirium from dementia, which worsens slowly over months to years.
 (See "Patient information: Dementia (including Alzheimer disease) (Beyond the Basics)".)

 Delirium may be difficult to recognize because changes in behavior may be attributed to the person's age, history of dementia, or other mental disorders.
 In addition, the symptoms can come and go, such that a person has no or few symptoms early in the day but progressively worsens late in the day or in the evening.